 Why it is important to understand systems?

 Systems thinkers (see sub-chapter 4.3, Systems thinking and sensing) are calling for challenging the existing assumptions and perspectives on what works well and what needs to be changed.
-For radical creativity to really change the world, it too needs to work on a systemic level.
-Systemic change also calls for radically creative transformation of many things, including ourselves, our ways of thinking and relating to each other.
+For radical creativity to really change the world, it needs to work on a systemic level.
+Systemic change also calls for radically creative transformation of many things, including ourselves, our ways of thinking and of relating to each other.

 Reflection

-How do you understand systems approach?
+How do you understand a systems approach?

 Well done!
 You have successfully completed this assignment.